karstenv/dynamic_layers_qgis/postgis/README.md

 * Python 2.7 installed
 * plpython language enabled in the database (plpython2 or plpythonu will work out of the box with the examples provided)

-**Create a PostGIS Database with the name 'osgis'** (open source gis) to use the files here without any edits out of the box.
+**Create a PostGIS Database with the name 'osgis'** (open source gis) to use the files here (almost) without any edits out of the box (exception see note for Example1 - step 3 below).
 Run the SQL files in this folder to create the Database views and plpython functions inside the database **osgis** (_owned by **postgres** db user_)

 There are two examples in this diretory: